 This scholarship is funded by Mr. and Mrs. Benjamin Charles Tyler through the Tyler-Gaskill Scholarship Endowment Fund and is given to a student who has resided in Northampton County for at least five years and must be a resident at the time of graduation from high school.
-She/he must be enrolled in a minimum of 6 credits in a degree or certificate program.
-An entering student must have a minimum of a "C+" high school average and must maintain a minimum of a 2.25 grade point average at ESCC.
+She/he must be enrolled in a minimum of 6 credits must maintain a minimum of a 2.25 grade point average at ESCC.
 After the minimum requirements are met, preference will be given to the student demonstrating the greatest financial need.
 If the recipient meets minimum academic requirements, the award will be renewed for a second year.